heyteresagreen/heyteresagreen/_notes/About this site.md

 share: true
 ---

 This site is a little experiment into writing, Indieweb and digital gardening.
+You might want to [[Start here]].

 ## Just the facts
 This site is made with Jekyll, specifically the [Jekyll digital garden theme](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll) (with some slight adjustments).
 It's published with GitHub and Netlify, don't ask me how it all works.
 Fonts are Georgia + Helvetica Neue (if you have it installed, Arial if you don't).
 I write notes in [Obsidian](https://obsidian.md/) and use [this plugin](https://github.com/ObsidianPublisher/obsidian-github-publisher) to publish to my Github.